-OTHER/ PACKAGING
+OTHER/PACKAGING

+• Crockery, cutlery, glasses and packaging must be reusable whenever possible.

-- Napkins must be 100% recycled and/ or FSC certified (in line with WWF-UK's Paper, Timber and Print Products Purchasing Policy). - Wooden items (such as wooden cutlery) must be 100% recycled and/ or FSC certified (in line with WWF-UK's Paper and Timber Products Purchasing Policy). - Crockery, cutlery, glasses and packaging should be re-usable whenever possible. - If disposable items must be used, the WWF-UK Single-Use Plastics Policy must be adhered to, which stresses the use of natural alternatives such as FSC-certified wooden items before biodegradable/ compostable items made using natural materials (these must not be made from bioplastics). - Single-use plastics must not be used, such as cling film.
-Other types of packaging should contain recycled material and/ or be recyclable preferably both. - Packaging should be minimised as much as practically possible. - Orders should be delivered together wherever possible to minimise transportation emissions.
+• Napkins must be 100% recycled and/ or FSC certified (in line with WWF-UK's Paper, Timber and Print Products Purchasing Policy).

+• Wooden items (such as wooden cutlery) must be 100% recycled and/ or FSC certified (in line with WWF-UK's Paper and Timber Products Purchasing Policy).

+• If disposable items are unavoidable, the WWF-UK Single-Use Plastics Policy must be followed, which stresses the use of natural alternatives such as FSC-certified wooden items before biodegradable/ compostable items made using natural materials (these must not be made from bioplastics).

+• Single-use plastics must not be used, such as cling film.
+Other types of packaging should contain recycled material and/ or be recyclable - preferably both.

+• Packaging should be minimised as much as practically possible.

+• Orders should be delivered together wherever possible to minimise transportation emissions.